Adamo Coulibaly

 Adamo Coulibaly (born 14 August 1981) is a French professional footballer who plays as a forward for French club Noisy-Le-Grand FC in the Championnat National 3.

+Personal life

+Adamo Coulibaly was born in Paris.
+He holds French and Ivorian nationalities.

 Club career

 Debrecen

 Coulibaly was signed before Debrecen's 2009–10 UEFA Champions League campaign.
 In the 2009–10 season, he won both the league and cup with Debrecen.
 The cup was secured by beating Zalaegerszegi TE 3–2 in the Hungarian Cup final in the Puskás Ferenc Stadium.
 He also earned the Hungarian Super Cup and Hungarian League Cup in the same season.

+Family

+On 21.10.2013, a child was born to his wife, Barbara, Adamo Coulibaly.
+Currently he plays for the Debrecen Vasutas Sport Club.

 Coulibaly again won the double with Debrecen in the 2011–12 season.
 On 1 May 2012, he won the cup by defeating MTK Budapest on penalty shoot-out.
 This was the fifth cup for Debrecen.
 On 12 May 2012, he won the league title with Debrecen after beating Pécs 4–0 in the 28th round at the Oláh Gábor utcai Stadion which resulted the sixth Hungarian League title for the Hajdús.
 On 26 May 2012, he scored a penalty against Szombathely, reaching his 20th goal and overtaking Nemanja Nikolić in the topscorer ranking to become the top-scorer of season.

 On 23 May 2013, Coulibaly won the Hungarian League title with Debrecen after scoring both of the club's goals in a 2–1 win against Győr in the final.
 On 2 June 2013, he again reached the title as the top-scorer of 2012–13 season, this time with 18 goals.